njf26/photography-website/README.md

 Use the [tutorial](https://github.com/BYU-CS-260-Winter-2019/lab1/wiki)
 in the Wiki for tips on using Bootstrap and creating grid layouts.

+## Style Requirements

+You must create your own style using hand-coded CSS.
+You are welcome to look at designs of other websites or at template sites such as Bootstrap Templates.
+However, you **may not** directly copy an existing style.
+Instead, draw inspiration from it and then write your own CSS styles.

 ## Web design criteria

-When judging the style of pages, we will use the web design principles discussed on the Web Design Principles page on Canvas.
-Please be sure to review this.
+When judging the style of pages, we will use the web design principles discussed listed below.
+Please be sure to review the principles.
 The most important principles are:

 * navigation -- make the menu system simple and consistent
 * spacing -- use white space effectively to make the site clearer